ReLU Neural Networks with Linear Layers are Biased Towards Single- and Multi-Index Models: Introduction

-\paragraph{Linear layers} \citet{gunasekar2018implicit} shows that $L$-layer {\em linear} networks with \textit{diagonal} structure induces a non-convex implicit bias over network weights corresponding to the $\ell^q$ norm of the outer layer weights for $q = 2/L$; similar conclusions hold for deep \textit{linear} convolutional networks.
-Recent work by \citet{dai2021representation} examines the representation costs of deep \textit{linear} networks from a function space perspective, and \citet{ji2018gradient} shows that gradient descent on linear networks produces aligned ReLU.
-However, the existing literature does not fully characterize the representation costs of \textit{deep, non-linear} networks from a function space perspective. \citet{parhi2021banach} consider deeper networks and define a compositional function space with a corresponding representer theorem; the properties of this function space and the role of depth are an area of active investigation.
+\paragraph{Linear layers} The inductive bias associated with fitting deep \emph{linear} networks has been studied extensively.
+Gunasekar et al.\ \cite{gunasekar2018implicit} show that $L$-layer linear networks with diagonal structure (i.e., all weight matrices are diagonal) induces a non-convex implicit regularization over network weights corresponding to the $\ell^q$ norm of the outer layer weights for $q = 2/L$, and similar conclusions hold for deep linear convolutional networks.
+Wang et al.\ \cite{wang2022parallel} show that for deep, fully-connected linear networks the associated representation cost reduces to the Schatten-$q$ penalty on a virtual single hidden layer weight matrix.
+Additionally, Dai et al.\ \cite{dai2021representation} examine the representation costs of deep linear networks under various connectivity constraints from a function space perspective.
+Several works, including those by Ji and Telgarsky \cite{ji2018gradient}, Pesme et al.\ \cite{pesme2021implicit}, Wang and Jacot \cite{wang2024implicit}, and Even et al.\ \cite{even2023sgd}, study the (stochastic) gradient descent path of deep linear networks.